Jakhongir222/puppies-api-backend/Readme.md

 - PUT: `api/puppies/:id`.
 This should put one puppy down (jk, just update the specific puppy).
 - DELETE: `api/puppies/:id`.
 This should actually put one puppy down aka delete it.

-The database for this task can just be a local array or a real database, it is up to you.
+The database for this app is Postgres SQL.

-Each `puppy` should have the following attributes:
+Each `puppy` have the following attributes:
 - id
 - breed
 - name